jeroenkleuters/ccn-okta/README.md

 15. Reverted to use of useFetchData instead of FetchData for HomePage component
 16. Added custom theme context
 17. Added theme fallback value
+18. Setting the toolbar background color in accordance with the theme